 It is notable that the X-H1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark IV does not offer wifi capability.
+In contrast, the 1D Mark IV does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark IV or the Fujifilm X-H1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark IV: